KKOA/cv/README.md

 <p>I led a team to analyse a business system, identifying problems and coming up with our own solution.
 We evaluated our solution in terms of its effectiveness, efficiency and financial viability in comparison to the existing system for the company.
 This was later used in our project during Simulated Business Week.</p>

 <p>As the programmer in an Integrated Project Team, we constructed a small-scale version of a solution from a previous system design project.
 The system used Access Database, OBDC and Java and the product was demonstrated to the public.</p>

-<h2><a id="interests">INTERESTS</a></h2>
-<p>I am strongly motivated to keep up to date with current technologies.
-I am also an enthusiast of Computer games.
-I also enjoy playing many sporting activities like Tennis and Badminton.</p>

 <h2><g-emoji alias="email" fallback-src="https://assets-cdn.github.com/images/icons/emoji/unicode/2709.png" ios-version="6.0">✉️</g-emoji> <a id="contact">Contact Me</a></h2>
 <ul>